abhishek291994/Twitter-Sentiment-Analysis-for-Indian-Elections/ProjectReadme.txt

 6. Bidirectional RNN
 7. Tweet_prediction

-The data folder contains all the data files(Election.csv is the final dataset that was used for the analysis) The saved model folder contains the models weights for Glove model
+The data.7z contains all the data files(Election.csv is the final dataset that was used for the analysis) The SavedModel.7z contains the models weights for Glove model

 Contributions:
 1. Generated the tweet datasets, combined data from different months.